Frances Tiafoe: 2018: First ATP Tour title and top 50

 Tiafoe entered the year having struggled on the ATP Tour, with just nine wins in 38 matches.
 Nonetheless, he would quadruple that number of wins by the end of the season.
 At the inaugural New York Open, Tiafoe reached his first career quarterfinal at an ATP Tour-level event before losing to top seed Kevin Anderson.
 The following week, Tiafoe entered the Delray Beach Open as a wildcard and won his first ATP title after beating Peter Gojowczyk in the final.
 He became the first wildcard entry to win the tournament.
 Along the way, he defeated his idol and world No. 10, Juan Martín del Potro, as well as fellow Next Gen players Hyeon Chung and Denis Shapovalov.
 With the victory, he became the youngest American to win an ATP title since Andy Roddick won the US Clay Court Championships in 2002.
 Tiafoe's win streak was snapped in the first round of the Indian Wells Masters by his compatriot Ernesto Escobedo.
 However, he bounced back at the Miami Masters to reach the fourth round, a career-best at a Masters event.
 He upset Tomáš Berdych in the third round before losing to Kevin Anderson for the second time this year.

 Tiafoe continued his success at the ATP level into the clay-court season.
-He played at the Portugal Open for the first time and made it to his second ATP final of the year, despite needing to save three match points in the first round.
+He played at the Portugal Open for the first time and reached his second ATP final of the year, despite needing to save three match points in the first round.
 He upset the defending champion, No. 11 Pablo Carreño Busta, in the semifinals before losing to hometown favorite João Sousa in the final.
 Nonetheless, he became the youngest American to reach a clay-court final in Europe since Andre Agassi played in the French Open final in 1990.